Connect with a certified trainer for free

 What causes Knee Contusion?

 A knee contusion usually results from a direct blow to the knee from an object or another person.
 Any blunt trauma with sufficient force to propel its energy into the muscle can cause a contusion.
 Contusions are often the result of sports-related injuries.
-Knee contusions are common in contact sports especially the following;
+Knee cap injuries are common in contact sports, especially the following;

 Symptoms